 - To prevent dry eggs or eggs with hard, small curds, use a lower heat!
-I prefer to use a medium-low heat and slowly scramble my eggs.
+I prefer to use medium-low heat and slowly scramble my eggs.
 When cooking this way, the eggs have the best texture and always come out fluffy and moist!

 - Want to let people customize their scrambled eggs?
-Make the eggs without seasoning, then place out hot sauces, ketchup, black pepper, seasoned salt, freshly chopped parsley, and chives—or any other of you and your family’s favorite toppings!
+Make the eggs without seasoning, then place out hot sauces, ketchup, black pepper, seasoned salt, freshly chopped parsley, and chives—or any other of your family’s favorite toppings!

 🥡 Storing & Reheating